Did the Operation Reinhard death camps have enough room for mass graves?

 First, he calculates a shoulder width of 26 inches for each body, a depth of 16 inches (including an even 7 inch layer of sand) and a length of 50 inches.
 The 50 inch length is less the area of the head, which he positions between the feet of two other bodies, thus creating a cheerleading-style pyramid.

-A more realistic appraisal comes from Alex Bay, who has meticulously and scientifically analyzed the air photographs of Treblinka and Belzec with the most current technology available.
-Bay calculates just the mass of the body itself.
-By discarding the void areas around each body and calculating the mass of a more typical adult male body, he comes much closer to the true burial capacity of a cubic square meter—10.7 adult male bodies.
-Revised calculations using Bay’s more realistic body mass reveals that at both Treblinka and Belzec, there was ample space in the known mass graves to hold the victims.
+A more realistic figure comes from Alex Bay, who has meticulously and scientifically analyzed the air photographs of Treblinka and Belzec with the most current technology available.
+By calculating the mass of a more typical adult male body, he comes much closer to the true burial capacity of a cubic square meter—10.7 adult male bodies.
+Using Bay’s more realistic body mass, it becomes clear that at both Treblinka and Belzec, there was ample space in the mass graves to hold the victims.

-We do not have a lot of details about how the mass graves were filled with bodies as there were virtually no survivors from the Sonderkommandos who worked in the extermination part of the camps, but there is some information available.
+We do not have a lot of details about how the mass graves were filled with bodies; there were virtually no survivors from the Sonderkommandos who worked in the extermination part of the camps.
+Still, some information is available.

-Abraham Krzepicki, who survived Treblinka, testified about the mass graves near the reception area which were reserved for the bodies of those who had perished on the train or who were executed before they ever made it to the death camp area: “Things were humming out there on that big field . . .
+Abraham Krzepicki, who survived Treblinka, testified about the mass graves near the reception area.
+These graves were reserved for the bodies of those who perished on the train or were executed before making it to the death camp area: “Things were humming out there on that big field . . .
 They [the work Jews] were dragging corpses into the ditches which had been dug for them by the machine.
 We could also see Jews pushing carts piled with bodies toward the big ditches at the edge of the field . . .
 They were all running . . .
 There were various kinds of ditches in that place.
 At a distance, running parallel with the outermost camp fence, there were three giant mass graves, in which the dead were arranged in layers.”

 Shlomo Winer (also known as Jacob Grojanowski) described the process of burying the bodies at Chelmno: “The corpses were thrown one on top of another, like rubbish on a heap.
 We got hold of them by the feet and the hair.
 At the edge of the ditch stood two men who threw in the bodies.
 In the ditch stood an additional two men who packed them in head to feet, facing downwards.
 If any space was left, a child was pushed in.”

-The key factors seem to be speed and the rough layering the bodies, although not with the precision and care claimed by Denierbud.
-The object appears to have been to fill the grave more or less evenly but not necessarily arranging the bodies in neat rows of 12 cubic foot rectangles and covering them with even layers of sand.
+These testimonies show how hasty the process was while still attempting at least a rough layering the bodies.
+Still, there is no indication of the precision and care claimed by Denierbud.
+The objective appears to have been: fill the grave more or less evenly, but not necessarily arranging the bodies in precisely neat rows.

-Why would the bodies of Jews be treated with any dignity in death when in life they were considered to be diseased parasites and vermin.
-The Germans even forbade the work Jews to use the words “corpse” or “victim.”
+Why would the Nazis want to treat bodies of Jewish victims with any dignity?
+While alive, the Nazis considered them to be diseased parasites and vermin.
+The Nazis even forbade Jews working at the graves to use the words “corpse” or “victim.”
 The bodies of the Jews were instead referred to as “Figuren” (puppets, dolls) or “Schmattes” (rags).
-To Christian Wirth, the director of all three camps, they were simply “garbage” to be disposed of quickly and with the least fuss so the process of killing would not be slowed down.
+To Christian Wirth, the director of all three camps, they were simply “garbage” to be disposed of quickly and with the least fuss.
+He did not want the process of killing to be slowed down.

-The map of Treblinka used by Denierbud is not scaled.
-It was drawn from the memory of an eyewitness survivor and is for visualization purposes only.
-Therefore, any calculations purporting to measure the extermination area of the camps and then covering that area with red blobs representing mass graves are invalid.
+The map of Treblinka used by Denierbud is not accurately scaled.
+It was drawn from the memory of an eyewitness survivor; it is for visualization purposes only, not dimensional precision.
+Therefore, Denierbud’s diagrams are invalid.

-Denierbud’s calculations about the mass of a typical body are based on faulty assumptions and as a result his conclusions are invalid.
-He speculates about how the bodies would have been buried and uses an unscaled map to make his space projections for the mass graves.
-John Ball’s conclusions are not based on any evidence.
-He offers an opinion about the burial space required at Treblinka and makes no effort to explain how he came to his conclusions about the amount of space required or available.
+Denierbud uses faulty assumptions to arrive at his calculations.
+He simply speculates about how the bodies would have been buried and uses an unscaled map to diagram the mass graves.
+Similarly, John Ball’s conclusions are not based on any evidence.
+He offers an opinion about the burial space required at Treblinka, making no effort to explain how he arrived at his figures.

 See “One Third of the Holocaust” at http://www.youtube.com/watch?v=taIaG8b2u8I at approximately 1:34 minutes.